Timing Systems - Redux

-Rather than approach the issue of which is more fun (like taste, I think that fun "non est disputandum"), I think it is possible to demonstrate that both byo-yomi and Canadian timing have significant deficiencies as timing systems for Go.
+Rather than approach the issue of which is more fun (like taste, I think that fun "non est disputandum"--though see the counterarguments section for discussion of why Canadian timing may be the superior choice on the basis of "fun", aka player retention and interest, which matter a lot to the size and engagement of the Go community), I think it is possible to demonstrate that both byo-yomi and Canadian timing have significant deficiencies as timing systems for Go.
 While they each had an important role to play in a world of analog clocks, there is every reason to look for better solutions in the digitial age and particularly for playing online Go.
 Indeed, the Go servers are the best place to seek such alternatives.
 They accumulate vast stores of games that can be used to analyze and test the real requirements to support playing Go.
 They also provide the easiest means to deliver alternative timing systems to players.
 (Before I am jumped on for not appreciating the work involved in adding and maintaining an additional timing system on a server, let me say that I do appreciate the task.
 However, everyone should stop for a moment and consider the effort required for the alternative of spreading new systems to the Go-playing public solely through the manufacture and sale of new generations of physical clocks!)

 Fischer timing is one alternative solution, perhaps the most commonly known one outside the orient due its use in international chess and on chess servers.
 Due to its simplicity it does not suffer from the defects that byo-yomi and Canadian timing have.
 However, it is not necessarily the best timing system for Go.
 There may be better alternatives that have not yet been invented.
 In my opinion the most likely way to design any more successful system will be through analysis of the game time records on Go servers.